S-Driscoll/SparseProjectionPursuit/README.md

 Examples
 -------------
 To be completed.
-Please check `demo.m` for a quick demonstration showing the use of SPPA to explore a Salmon plasma data set (Nuclear Magnetic Resonance (NMR) Spectroscopy).
+Please check `demo.m` for a quick demonstration showing the use of SPPA to explore a salmon plasma data set (Nuclear Magnetic Resonance (NMR) Spectroscopy).

 <!---### Salmon clustering using Nuclear Magnetic Resonance (NMR) Spectroscopy
 This example uses data found in the mat file `Salmon.mat` in this repository with an example analysis using SPPA found in `demo.m`--->